lizhanmit/learning-notes/spark-note/spark-note.md

 When to cache data:

 - When doing data validation and cleaning.
+- When querying a small “hot” dataset.
-- Cache for iterative algorithm.
+- Cache for iterative algorithm like PageRank.
 - Generally, **DO NOT** use for input data as input data is too large.

 ---